SreelakshmiTD/PulseTrace/README.md

                     → save_report
 </pre>

-All events are captured for observability.
+All messages are transparent and observable.

 ---